 Pupils in our School know how to report concerns.
-All reports are treated seriously, including those that occur online or out of School.
+All reports are treated seriously, including those that occur online or out of school.

-Harrodian will make decisions on a case-by-case basis, with the DSL taking a leading role and using their professional judgment, supported by other agencies, such as children's social care and the police as required.
+Harrodian will make decisions on a case-by-case basis, with the DSL taking a leading role and using their professional judgement, supported by other agencies, such as children's social care and the police as required.
 When to call the police

-The management of children and young people with sexually harmful behaviour is complex and Harrodian will work with other relevant agencies to maintain the safety of the whole School community.
-Where appropriate, immediate measures will be put in place to support and protect both the victim and the alleged perpetrator.
-A written record will be made and next steps discussed, taking into account the views of the victim.
+The management of children and young people with sexually harmful behaviour is complex and Harrodian will work with other relevant agencies to maintain the safety of the whole school community.
+Where appropriate, immediate measures will be put in place to support and protect both the person impacted by the behaviours, any witnesses and the alleged instigator of the behaviours.
+A written record will be made and next steps discussed, taking into account the views of those impacted by the behaviour.

 A risk and needs assessment will be completed for all reports of sexual violence.
-The need for a risk and needs assessment for reports of sexual harassment will be considered on a case-by-case basis.
+The need for a risk and needs assessment for reports of sexual harassment will be considered on a case by case basis.
 The assessment, which will be kept under review, will consider:

-- whether there may have been other victims - the victim, especially their protection and support - the alleged perpetrator - all the other children (and, if appropriate, adult students and staff) at the School, especially any actions that are appropriate to protect them from the alleged perpetrator or from future harms.
+- whether there may have been other people impacted by the behaviour - the person known to be impacted by the behaviour, especially their protection and support - the alleged instigator of the behaviour - all the other children (and, if appropriate, adult students and staff) at the School especially any actions that are appropriate to protect them from the alleged instigator or from future harm - the time and location and any action that can make it safer

-Harrodian will ensure that appropriate measures are put in place to safeguard and support the victim, the alleged perpetrator and the School community.
+Harrodian will ensure that appropriate measures are put in place to safeguard and support the individuals impacted by the behaviour, the alleged instigator and the school community.